MatteP1/thesis/Tasks.md

 - [x] Move definitions of hocap invariant and queue predicate out of appendix, into section
 - [ ] do not use contractions
 - [x] Change "spec" to "specification"
+- [ ] Make derivations in report not use the projections, hence following the derivation of queue_specs.v
 - [ ] Remove 'tl' and 'lf' prefixes for latex macros for specifications
-- [ ] Rewrite moved sections and chapters to get a red line again
+- [x] Rewrite moved sections and chapters to get a red line again
-  - [ ] Update References
+  - [x] Update References
 - [ ] Check if any extra todos from Amin's feedback

 - [ ] Proof read report and fix the following: